MINERVA-MD/minerva-collab/README.md

 npm i
 ```

-To start the server run the following command:
+To start the server, run the following command:

 ```
 npm run dev